svsaraf/minimalmailmerge/README.md

 ### Step 3: Copy credentials.json into the project folder

+### Step 4: Update template.txt

+template.txt contains the email draft you'd like to send.
+Surround variables with {{ double_brackets }}.
+Since it's a Jinja template you can also use if statements, loops, etc.

+### Step 5: Update template_vars.csv

+For each row in the csv, one email will be drafted.
+The mandatory columns in template_vars.csv include recipient_name,recipient_email,subject.
+The other variables are optional and you can add more.

-### Step 4: Run the script
+### Step 6: Run the script

 ```
     python gmail_draft.py
 ```

 A browser window will open, prompting you to log in to your Google account and authorize the application.
-Once authorized, the script will create a draft in your Gmail account.
+Once authorized, a token.json file will appear in the folder.

+The script will then create drafts in your Gmail account, one draft per row in the CSV.
----

-Next thing to add is the capability of creating a CSV and then auto writing drafts.